-SOKOLOVE: Yes, I was at Harry Truman High a long time ago, back in the early '70s, and at that point there was a bid divide between students who saw themselves as athletes and students who may have been attracted to the theater.
-I was on the baseball team, and I was a basketball player, as well.
+SOKOLOVE: (Laughter) Yes, I was at Harry Truman High a long time ago - back in the early '70s - and at that point, there was a big divide between students who saw themselves as athletes, and students who may have been attracted to the theater.
+I was on the baseball team, and I was a basketball player as well.
 And there came a point when I got cut from the basketball team.

 SOKOLOVE: Yes, he prides himself on that.
-He had does "Spring Awakening."
+He has does "Spring Awakening."
 He was the first high school director to do "Rent."
 A lot of high schools still won't do "Rent," even though we may consider it mainstream.
-There's a student who was there when I was researching the book name Courtney Meyer(ph), and she said to me, well, theater is where you deal with stuff that's uncomfortable to deal with in real life.
+There's a student who was there when I was researching the book - named Courtney Meyer(ph) - and she said to me, well, theater is where you deal with stuff that's uncomfortable to deal with in real life.
 And I certainly agree with that.

-You know, this is a place for both the actors and the high school audiences to deal with really uncomfortable topics, and that's a traditional function of theater.
+You know, this is a place for both the actors and the high school audiences to deal with really uncomfortable topics.
+And that's a traditional function of theater.
 That's one of the beautiful things about theater.
-But it's not something that is all that common in high schools still.
+But it's not something that is all that common in high school still.

 (SOUNDBITE OF MUSICAL, "RENT")

-UNIDENTIFIED MAN: (Singing) They used to tie you up.
+UNIDENTIFIED ACTOR: (As character) (Singing) They used to tie you up.

-UNIDENTIFIED MAN: (Singing) I didn't recognize you without the handcuffs.
+UNIDENTIFIED ACTOR: (As character) (Singing) I didn't recognize you without the handcuffs.

 ADDEO: Going on five.